-- 9.1 Resignation

-- 9.2 Exit Interview

-- 9.3 Layoff and Recall

-Resignation 9.1

-- A. Employees may voluntarily resign by submitting a written letter of resignation to their immediate supervisor.
+9.1 9.2 9.3 Resign Resignation Exit Interview Layoff and Recall nation 9.1 A. Employees may voluntarily resign by submitting a written letter of resignation to their immediate supervisor.
 Administrative and professional personnel shall provide at least thirty (30) days' notice and other employees at least fourteen (14) days' notice prior to the effective date of separation.
 The letter shall be a signed, dated statement indicating the employee's desire to resign and the effective date of separation.
 Failure to give proper, timely notification may render the employee ineligible for future re-employment with Belmont County.
-Upon formal resignation, employees shall be required to turn over all property belonging to the Employer (vehicles, keys, equipment, identification card, uniforms, etc.). - B. An employee who resigns in good standing may be reinstated, at the discretion of the employer, to the employee's former position or a similar position within one (1) year following the employee's resignation, provided the former employee remains qualified to perform the duties of the position, the position is vacant, and reinstatement would be in the best interest of the employer. - C. The Employer or designee may attempt to schedule an exit interview with the employee prior to the effective date of the resignation.
-Such interview shall be conducted prior to issuance of the employee's final pay
+Upon formal resignation, employees shall be required to turn over all property belonging to the Employer (vehicles, keys, equipment, identification card, uniforms, etc.). В. An employee who resigns in good standing may be reinstated, at the discretion of the employer, to the employee's former position or a similar position within one (1) year following the employee's resignation, provided the former employee remains qualified to perform the duties of the position, the position is vacant, and reinstatement would be in the best interest of the employer.
+C. The Employer or designee may attempt to schedule an exit interview with the employee prior to the effective date of the resignation.
+Such interview shall be conducted prior to issuance of the employee's final pay Origin al Adoption Date: 5/16/2008 Revision Date: 5/27/2020 Exit I nterview 9.2 A. When an employee has resigned, or otherwise voluntarily terminated employment, the employee may be requested to complete an exit interview questionnaire, and to personally discuss the questionnaire with the Employer or designee. В. The exit interview is an opportunity for the employee to offer constructive criticism and insights to the Employer relative to the operation of the office as well as to be advised regarding the continuation of health care benefits and other matters associated with the termination of employment.
+Origin al Adoption Date: 5/16/2008 Revision Date: 5/27/2020